runag/workstation-runagfile/README.md

 ## Windows

-1. Start PowerShell as administrator, run the following:
+1. Start PowerShell as administrator, run the following and wait for it to complete:

 ```sh
 iwr -UseBasicParsing "https://raw.githubusercontent.com/senotrusov/sopkafile/main/deploy.ps1" | iex
 ```

-2. Start Git Bash, run the following:
+2. At this point, Git Bash should be installed by the first script.
+Start Git Bash (regularly, as your user), and run the following:

 ```sh
 ~/.sopka/bin/sopka